davidmcvinci/My-Portfolio-Website/README.md

-# This is the code for my Graphic Design, UI Design and Digital Art Portfolio.
+# This is the code for my Graphic Design, UI Design and Digital Art Portfolio Website.